7 DAYS RONGAI ROUTE

-You will stay at the Hotel, which is a beautiful Hotel located on the lower slopes of Mount Kilimanjaro and is a perfect place to prepare you for adventure.
-We will gather in the evening at 5:30 pm for a pre-climb briefing and an equipment check.
+You will stay at the Hotel, a beautiful Hotel located on the lower slopes of Mount Kilimanjaro and is a perfect place to prepare you for adventure.
+We will gather at 5:30 pm for a pre-climb briefing and an equipment check.
 We will also confirm you have the appropriate mandatory medical coverage and travel insurance.

 Day 2: Rongai Camp (Full board)